jsusm/transaction-app-deno-bakend/README.md

 ### Run the project

-The server need a url connection to a postgres database and a redis the url is configured through environment variables (see .env.example file)
+The server needs an url connection to a postgres database and a redis, the url is configured through environment variables (see .env.example file)

 To run this in local turn on the postgres database and redis with docker compose